-From January 2017 the board determined that all board members would be members of the combined Community and Public Health Advisory Committee and the Disability Support Advisory Committee and of the Hospital Advisory Committee.
-The board also determined that there would be no non-board members on these committees.
+From January 2017 the Board determined that all of its members would be members of the combined Community and Public Health Advisory Committee and the Disability Support Advisory Committee and of the Hospital Advisory Committee.
+The Board also determined that there would be no non-Board members on these committees.